 On December 10, 2007 and as amended on November 24, 2009, Cyclacel entered into a CEFF with Kingsbridge, in which Kingsbridge committed to purchase the lesser of 4,084,590 shares of common stock or \$60 million of common stock from Cyclacel over a three-year period.
 Under the terms of the agreement, Cyclacel will determine the exact timing and amount of any CEFF financings, subject to certain conditions.
 All amounts "drawn down" under the CEFF will be settled via the issuance of Cyclacel's common stock.
 Cyclacel may access capital under the CEFF in tranches of either (a) 2% of Cyclacel's market capitalization at the time of the draw down or (b) the lesser of (i) 3% of Cyclacel's market capitalization at the time of the draw down amount based on the product of (A) the average trading volume of the 30-day trading period preceding the draw down excluding the five highest and five lowest trading days during such period, (B) the volume-weighted average trading price ("VWAP") on the trading day prior to the notice of draw down, (C) the number of days during the draw down period and (D) 85%, subject to certain conditions.
 Each tranche will be issued and priced over an eight-day pricing period.
-Kingsbridge will purchase shares of common stock pursuant to the CEFF at discounts ranging from 10% to 20% depending on the average market price of the common stock during the eight-day pricing period, provided that the minimum acceptable purchase price for any shares to be issued to Kingsbridge during the eight-day period is determined by the higher of \$0.40 or 90% of Cyclacel's common stock closing price the day before the commencement of each draw down.
+Kingsbridge will purchase shares of common stock during the eight-day pricing period, provided that the minimum acceptable purchase price for any shares to be issued to Kingsbridge during the eight-day period is determined by the higher of \$0.40 or 90% of Cyclacel's common stock closing price the day before the commencement of each draw down.

-During March 2010, the Company sold 1,563,208 shares of its common stock to Kingsbridge under the CEFF, in consideration of aggregate proceeds of \$3.1 million.
-During December 2009 and January 2010, the Company sold an aggregate of 1,583,626 shares of its common stock to Kingsbridge under the terms of the CEFF in consideration of an aggregate of \$1.3 million, of which approximately \$1.0 million was received in 2009 with the balance of \$0.3 million in respect of common shares subscribed but unissued at December 31, 2009, received by the Company in January 2010.
+During 2010, the Company sold 1,563,208 shares of its common stock to Kingsbridge under the CEFF, in consideration of aggregate proceeds of \$3.1 million.
+Since inception to June 30, 2010, the Company sold an aggregate of 2,818,232 shares of its common stock to Kingsbridge under the terms of the CEFF in consideration of an aggregate of \$4.1 million.

-In connection with the Amendment, the Company issued an amended and restated warrant to Kingsbridge to purchase 175,000 shares of its common stock at an exercise price of \$1.40 per share, (from an original exercise price of \$7.17) which represents 175% of the closing bid price of our common stock on the date prior to the date on which the Amendment was signed.
+In connection with an amendment to the CEFF dated November 24, 2009, the Company issued an amended and restated warrant to Kingsbridge to purchase 175,000 shares of its common stock at an exercise price of \$1.40 per share, (from an original exercise price of \$7.17) which represents 175% of the closing bid price of the Company's common stock on the date prior to the date on which the Amendment was signed.
 The warrant amends and restates the original warrant issued by the Company to Kingsbridge in connection with the CEFF.
 No other changes were made to the original warrant.
 As a result of the change in exercise price, the Company recorded an expense of approximately \$44,000 during the fourth quarter of 2009.
 The warrant is exercisable, subject to certain exceptions, until December 12, 2012.
 During the first quarter of 2010, Kingsbridge exercised its warrant to purchase 75,000 shares of common stock for approximately \$0.1 million.

-As of March 31, 2010, the warrant issued to the investor has been classified as equity.
-The transaction date fair value of the warrant of \$0.6 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 3.605%, expected volatility - 70%, expected dividend yield - 0%, and a remaining contractual life of 5.5 years
+As of June 30, 2010, the balance of the outstanding warrants issued to Kingsbridge has been classified as equity.
+The transaction date fair value of the warrant of \$0.6 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 3.605%, expected volatility - 70%, expected dividend yield - 0%, and a remaining contractual life of 5.5 years.